Walmart to giveaway free Walmart+ memberships to new moms

 Walmart+ offers a series of perks and benefits including free delivery from Walmart stores, video streaming with Paramount+, member savings on fuel, and much more.
 To know more about the free Walmart+ membership for new moms, visit here.

 Restrictions apply to the perks and benefits.
-Details can be found at www.walmart.com/plus
+Details can be found online.at www.wal

+The deal comes on the heels of the big box store’s announcement that it will be closing multiple locations across 12 states this year.
+Walmart cited profitability concerns, among other factors.

+“We have nearly 5,000 stores across the U.S. and unfortunately some do not meet our financial expectations,” a Walmart spokesperson told Nexstar earlier this year.
+“While our underlying business is strong, these specific stores haven’t performed as well as we hoped.”